 - In addition to message and email blocks, remove ‘Block Content Downloads’ as it blocks messages to some short codes.

 - Check your signal to make sure you’re connected to the T-Mobile network.
 Short codes do not work while roaming on another network.

 - For Android devices, check that the short codes settings are enabled.

 - Double-check the short code you’re using is correct, and try again.

 - If the short code is still not responding, contact us to check for any outages or account trouble.

-18. Is student data secure?
+19. Is student data secure?
 Do you sell it?
+Yes and NO.

 Data collected from students is stored at nationally recognized and qualified data centers:

 - SOC 1 and SOC 2/SSAE 16/ISAE 3402 (Previously SAS 70 Type II)

 b.
 Web interface where colleges sign in uses secure https protocol and 128 bit data encryption which are industry standard for secure applications.